 Tempo Time Credits have been working in Cambridgeshire since 2013.
-Since then, we have worked with around 130 earn partners, partnered up with over 40 recognition partners, signed up over 2000 volunteers and had over 90,000 Tempo Time Credits earned.
+Since then, we have worked with around 130 Earn Group partners, partnered up with over 40 Recognition Partners, signed up over 2,000 volunteers and had over 90,000 Tempo Time Credits have been earned.

-Our work in Cambridgeshire shows how Tempo Time Credits are a well-established, proven and flexible mechanism that not only empower and benefit individuals most in need but also connect communities, create partnership opportunities and build understanding, goodwill and social capital.
+Our work in Cambridgeshire shows how Tempo Time Credits are a well-established, proven and flexible mechanism that not only empowers and benefits individuals most in need.
+Time Credits connect communities, create partnership opportunities and build understanding, goodwill and social capital.

 A bit about Ish (a long term volunteer and ambassador with Tempo Time Credits)

 Ish is an art and music enthusiast from Cambridgeshire.
 Ish first heard about Tempo Time Credits 4 years ago when they began volunteering for the Richmond Fellowship.

 “I remember the first time I attended the training I was so nervous but felt so welcomed by everyone.”

 Ish really loved the idea of earning Tempo Time Credits as an incentive to get volunteers to progress in their roles and to continue to volunteer for as long as they could.
 It was clear that Ish had a passion for volunteering and therefore was asked to support two new roles in local charities; Illuminate and Make Do and Mend.
 As Ish had experience in the Tempo Time Credit process, they were a great candidate for the role of Tempo Time Credits coordinator.